-We are now completing year Seven (May 2019).
-We have camped 220 nights in the desert, mountains and beach.
+We are now completing year Nine (May 2021).
+We have camped 235 nights (Covid Virus plus 5 months sciatica limited us to 7 nights camping in 2020) in the desert, mountains and beach.
 Boon docking and basic hookups (elec. and water).

 Look for updates as this Post will be an ongoing record of improvements as I test new products and inexpensive upgrades.
 I'm assuming the reader knows one can apply these "improvements" to any of the shell models.

 Each single post is limited to a certain number of pictures.
 Since I have been adding/editing this post the last 8 years, I started doing "Field Reports" on the various parts of the camper (Start on page 3 of the replies).